Van Cliburn: the American pianist who triumphed in Russia at the Cold War's chilliest moment

 Who was Van Cliburn?

 And in 1962, the Van Cliburn International Piano Competition was launched in Fort Worth in his honour.
-Though he died in 2012, every four years, brilliant young pianists from across the world gather in his home state, aiming to emulate the feats of the player who achieved the most dramatic competition win of them all.
+Van Cliburn passed way in 2012.
+But still, every four years, brilliant young pianists from across the world gather in his home state, aiming to emulate the feats of the player who achieved the most dramatic competition win of them all.

 Top image by Getty Images